rochus-keller/Luon/Readme.md

 Adopted the AST infrastructure from Micron and extended the AST for full program coverage.
 Implemented a recursive descent parser (modified the one generated  by [EbnfStudio](https://github.com/rochus-keller/EbnfStudio)) which generates the AST.

+#### Status on October 16, 2024

+Improved language: constructors generate object, extended for arrays and hashmaps; extra set constructor no longer needed.
+Can generate AST for ongoing AWFY with no memory leaks.

 #### Precompiled versions

 Not available at this time.